Rapoport-Zink spaces of Hodge type: Moduli of -divisible groups with Tate tensors

+We remind that there is a natural equivalence of categories between the categories of $p$-divisible groups over $\Spec A$ and $\Spf A$, so we may view the $p$-divisible group $X$ either over $\Spec A$ or $\Spf A$.
+On the other hand, the quasi-isogeny $\iota$ over $\Spf A/p$ may \emph{not} be defined over $\Spec A/p$, and we only require $\iota$ to be defined over $\Spf A/p$, not over $\Spec A/p$.
+And we have just shown that quasi-isogenies over $\Spf A/p$ are uniquely determined by their restriction to $\Spec A/J$ for some ideal of definition $J$ containing $p$. \end{rmksub}

-Let $\Nilp_W^\sm$ denote the full subcategory of $\Nilp_W$ consisting of formally smooth formally finitely generated $W/p^m$-algebras $A$.
-Then there exists a $p$-adically separated and complete formally smooth $W$-algebra $\wt A$ which lifts $A$; indeed, we apply \cite[Lemma~1.3.3]{dejong:crysdieubyformalrigid} to obtain a $p$-adic $W$-lift $\wt A$ of $A/p$, which is formally smooth over $W$ by construction, so we may view $\wt A$ as a lift of $A$.
+Recall that there exists a $p$-adically separated and complete formally smooth $W$-algebra $\wt A$ which lifts $A$; indeed, we apply \cite[Lemma~1.3.3]{dejong:crysdieubyformalrigid} to obtain a $p$-adic $W$-lift $\wt A$ of $A/p$, which is formally smooth over $W$ by construction, so we may view $\wt A$ as a lift of $A$.
 By formal smoothness over $W$, any two such lifts are (not necessarily canonically) isomorphic.